Lysergic acid hydroxyethylamide

 Lysergic acid hydroxyethylamide (LSH or LAH), also known as lysergic acid N-(α-hydroxyethyl)amide or as lysergic acid methyl carbinolamide, is a lysergamide alkaloid related to the psychedelic drug lysergic acid diethylamide (LSD).
-It is found in ergot species such as Claviceps paspali and Claviceps purpurea and in the seeds of morning glory species which contain the Symbiotic fungi species Periglandula ipomoeae.
+It is found in ergot species such as Claviceps paspali and Claviceps purpurea and in the seeds of morning glory species which contain symbiotic fungi such as Periglandula ipomoeae and Periglandula clandestina.

 Use and effects

 According to Albert Hofmann, Alexander Shulgin, and other researchers, LSH might be a psychedelic drug and might contribute to or be substantially responsible for the hallucinogenic effects of morning glory seeds.
 Relatedly, per Shulgin in his 1997 book TiHKAL (Tryptamines I Have Known and Loved), both ergine (lysergic acid amide; LSA) and isoergine (iso-LSA) are "probably correctly dismissed" as not contributing to the effects of morning glory seeds.
 However, LSH has not been studied in humans and this hypothesis has not been tested or confirmed.
-LSH is said to be extremely chemically unstable, and rapidly degrades into ergine, which has made its investigation difficult.
+LSH is said to be extremely chemically unstable, rapidly degrading into ergine, and this has made its investigation difficult.

 Pharmacology

 Pharmacodynamics

 The pharmacology of LSH has been very limitedly studied.
-It has about 30 to 50% of the potency as ergometrine as an oxytocic in the isolated guinea pig and rabbit uterus, produces sympathomimetic effects (including piloerection, mydriasis, and hyperthermia) very similar to those of ergine in mice and rabbits, and has weak ergotamine-like sympatholytic or antiadrenergic effects (1/200 the potency of ergotamine).
+It has about 30 to 50% of the potency as ergonovine (ergometrine) as an oxytocic in the isolated guinea pig and rabbit uterus, produces sympathomimetic effects like piloerection, mydriasis, and hyperthermia that are very similar to those of ergine (LSA) in mice and rabbits, and has weak ergotamine-like sympatholytic or antiadrenergic effects but with approximately 200-fold lower potency in comparison.
 These effects are potentially indicative of LSH having LSD-like activity.
 However, LSH is not known to have been tested in humans.
 LSH may simply function as a prodrug of ergine.